XiangyuLuo/HDPGM/SimulationData/README.md

-The dataset is used in our simulation study.
+The dataset "Data.txt" is used in our simulation study.